wuliuxiansheng/Emacs_Configuration/README.md

   - TeX mode for Windows sometimes gets stuck.
 Try `C-g` to cancel running;
   - gnupg 2.1 is required for EasyPG in Emacs 25;
   - `.emacs.d/jedi-custom.el` can be used to customize Jedi, like adding some special **sys.path** when starting Jedi server (example is in `utility/jedi-custom.el`);
-  - `.emacs.d/cc-mode-header-custom.el` can be used to customize the include paths for company-c-headers package and `.emacs.d/cc-mode-projects.el` can be used for EDE project configuration (examples are in `utility/cc-mode-header-custom.el` and `utility/cc-mode-projects.el`).
+  - `.emacs.d/cc-mode-header-custom.el` can be used to customize the include paths for company-c-headers package and `.emacs.d/cc-mode-projects.el` can be used for EDE project configuration (examples are in `utility/cc-mode-header-custom.el` and `utility/cc-mode-projects.el`);
+  - Arduino IDE path can be modified in `init-arduino.el`.